HARBOR DEBRIS – USE 311

 WHY 311

 Requests to 311 create a traceable record of reports.
-These reports will be provided to Public Works to issue a Request for Service.
+These reports are provided to Public Works.

 YOUR INVOLVEMENT MAKES THIS MORE COST EFFECTIVE!